Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 Actual Events Begin to Appear on Film in 2013

-During November 2013, the same month that a park and statue were dedicated to Sarah Hale, the animated holiday film Free Birds 3D was released and proved quite interested.
+In November of 2013, the same month that a park and statue were dedicated to Sarah Hale, the animated holiday film Free Birds 3D was released and proved quite interesting.

 Governor Bradford of Plimoth Plantation was portrayed as a fat, greedy slob who kept all of the community's supplies and food locked inside his own house.
 In fact, actual diaries at Plimoth Museum indicate that all the turkeys were kept hidden in the storehouse and the Native Americans provided freshly killed game for the meal.